 Please upgrade your browser.

-Title: Ceramics: Paper and Fire: Paper Kiln Workshop with Susan Raber Bray
+Title: Ceramics: Paper and Fire: Raku Firing in a Paper Kiln with Susan Raber Bray

 Instructor: Susan Raber Bray

 Schedule: Wednesdays and Fridays, January 31 – February 23, from 2:00 - 5:00 pm [8 sessions]